-The following terms are trademarks of International Business Machines Corporation in the United States, or other countries, or both:
+The following terms are trademarks of International Business Machines

+Corporation in the United States, or other countries, or both:

-Advanced Peer-to-Peer ACF/VTAM AIX
+ACF/VTAM Advanced Peer-to-Peer Networking AIX

-Networking
+I APPN AS/400 BookManager

+I C/400 CICS CICS/ESA

+I CICS/VSE CICS/400 COBOL/400

-APPN AS/400 BookManager CICS CICS/ESA CICS/VSE CICS/400 DB2 FFST First Failure Support IBM IBMLink
+DB2 FFST First Failure Support Technology

-Technology
+IBM IBMLink Integrated Language Environment

+I Language Environment MQSeries MVS/ESA

-IMS MQ MQSeries MVS/ESA OpenEdition OS/2 OS/390 OS/400 RACF RS/6000 System/390 VSE/ESA
+OpenEdition OS/2 OS/390

+I OS/400 PS/2 RACF

+I RPG/400 RS/6000 S/390

+I SP2 System/390 VisualAge

-VTAM
+VSE/ESA VTAM

-Lotus and LotusScript are trademarks of Lotus Development Corporation in the United States, or other countries, or both.
+I Lotus and LotusScript are trademarks of Lotus Development Corporation in the United States, or other countries, or both.

+l I Intel and all Intel-based trademarks and logos are trademarks or registered trademarks of Intel Corporation in the United States and/or other countries.

 Java and all Java-based trademarks and logos are trademarks or registered trademarks of Sun Microsystems, Inc. in the United States and/or other countries.

+Appendix E. Notices 659

+Notices